-It’s also fascinated me how a manager’s character can shape the neutral fan’s perception of a football team.
+It’s always fascinated me how a manager’s character can shape the neutral fan’s perception of a football team.
 Under previous Liverpool managers (especially Houlier) I found Liverpool quite dis-likable and certainly not a team I would root for.
 Yet under Klopp its hard not to have a soft spot for the free-flowing Liverpool team that plays in a manner

-Klopp: Bring the Noise is a fun and detailed biogrpahy of the most charismatic manager in football – Jurgen “Kloppo” Klopp.
+Klopp: Bring the Noise is a fun and detailed biography of the most charismatic manager in football – Jurgen “Kloppo” Klopp.
 Honigstein details the key influences on Klopp’s career including his own limitations as a player and his one-time coach Wolfgang Frank.

 Klopp comes across in the book in the same way he does on TV.
 He clearly has a huge work ethic and builds a very strong connection with his players.
 The access that Honigstein had to so many people close to Klopp at different times of his life and career gives a great insight into his tactics and his management.